RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/4-storage.md

 ### Ethereum

 We use Ethereum to store IPFS hashes.
-The hashes are stored as event logs of a specific smart contract to stay with a minimal cost.
+The hashes are stored as event logs of a specific smart contract to stay at a minimal cost.

 The Ethereum smart contracts are also used to enforce the fee cost of storing a block to Request.
 The user will store the size of the file being stored in addition to the hash.
 A fee, related to this hash, will be paid in Ether when storing the hash.

-For our solution, we use additional smart contracts for the fee verification.
+For our solution, we use additional smart contracts for fee verification.
 Using external smart contracts allows us to implement different fee rules in the future.
-More information, can be found in the ethereum-storage repository.
+More information can be found in the ethereum-storage repository.